Dear new developer,

 Give it a try

 You should now have a good grasp of what kind of day to day work is needed for this adjacent profession.
-Now you want to try it in a low stakes way.
+Now, try it in a low stakes situation.

 - Want to be a trainer?
 Research and give a talk about a new technology in the area you want to train in.